raspberrypilearning/cd-intermediate-wearables-sushi/en/step_4.md

 ## Stitching your circuit

 + Gather all your NeoPixels and some chalk or a pencil.
-Lay a t-shirt \(or whatever piece of fabric you're making the project on\) out on a flat surface.
+Lay a T-shirt \(or whatever piece of fabric you're making your project on\) out on a flat surface.

 + Arrange the pixels into a shape that you like.
 I'm going to do a smiley face!
-Some other ideas are
+Some other ideas are:
   + A straight line
-  + A heart (eight NeoPixels is perfect for this)
+  + A heart (eight NeoPixels are perfect for this)
-  + Pretend "buttons" down the front of a t-shirt
+  + Pretend "buttons" down the front of the T-shirt
   + A random pattern

-+ Decide roughly where you plan to have the Flora and choose one NeoPixel for it to be connected to: this will be the first one you start sewing on.
++ Decide roughly where you plan to have the Flora, and choose one NeoPixel for it to be connected to: this will be the first one you sew on.
 The rest will be connected to each other one by one in a chain.

 + Work out the order in which you will sew the NeoPixels: you should be able to trace a continuous path from the first to the last with your finger in such a way that it does not cross over itself \(this would cause problems with a short circuit!\).